-The front of the building was originally Osbourne House, a typical wealthy merchants home, with enormous callers to store legitimate goods brought into the harbour but also plunder from the Privateers.
+The front of the building was originally Osbourne House, a typical wealthy merchants home, with enormous cellars to store legitimate goods brought into the harbour but also plunder from the Privateers.

 The rear portion of the house is the original Court House.
 The oldest parts date back to 1450, one such feature is the Granite Newel Staircase, found off the Garden Restaurant.
 This staircase was built with a right hand thread to favour those defending the building rather than those attacking.
 It has a stunning entrance arch with only one large stone on either side of the centre ‘key’ stone.